Overview

 DreamHost enables GZIP compression by default on all web hosting plans, so you do not need to take any further steps to turn it on for your site.

-However, please note that SSLCompression is disabled on DreamHost servers by default due to a security vulnerability when compression is combined with HTTPS (using a TLS/SSL Certificate).
+However, please note that SSLCompression is disabled when using an SSL certificate.
+This is due to a security vulnerability when compression is combined with HTTPS .

-If GZIP is enabled by default, why does my site optimization tool tell me I need to compress with GZIP?
+Why does my site optimization tool tell me to enable GZIP?